IBM-Cloud/terraform-provider-ibm/website/docs/r/lb_vpx_vip.html.markdown

 Provides a resource for VPX load balancer virtual IP addresses.
 This allows VPX load balancer virtual IP addresses to be created, updated, and deleted.

 **NOTE**: If you use NetScaler VPX 10.5, Terraform uses NetScaler's [NITRO REST API](https://docs.citrix.com/en-us/netscaler/11/nitro-api.html) to manage the resource.
-Terraform can only access the NITRO API in the IBM Cloud Infrastructure (SoftLayer) private network, so connect to the private network when running Terraform.
+Terraform can only access the NITRO API in the IBM Cloud Classic Infrastructure (SoftLayer) private network, so connect to the private network when running Terraform.
 You can also use the [SSL VPN](http://www.softlayer.com/VPN-Access) to access a private network connection.

 ## Example Usage